What Is B2B Demand Generation and Why Does It Matter?

 When to use Demand Generation

-Demand generation is especially useful in a few scenarios.
+Demand gen is especially useful in a few scenarios.
 It’s perfect for early-stage markets where your product or service is new, and potential customers need a lot of information before they’re ready to buy.

 Buyers need time to research, consider, and make decisions.
 Demand gen helps keep your brand top-of-mind throughout this lengthy process.

 It’s also a good strategy for products with long sales cycles (like B2B), but when its no longer early customer-relationships, your business might benefit from an Account-Based Marketing strategy.
-You can read more about what to choose and when, here.

 How to execute successful Demand Generation